 If you'd like to see how Prismatic's embedded iPaaS can help you enable SaaS API integrations for your app, we offer a free plan so you can jump right in and check it out.

-You can also request a demo and we'll walk through your use case for API integrations and how Prismatic can help.
+You can also schedule a demo and we'll walk through your use case for API integrations and how Prismatic can help.

 Prismatic is the integration platform for B2B software companies.
 It's the quickest way to build integrations to the other apps your customers use and to add a native integration marketplace to your product.
 A complete embedded iPaaS solution that empowers your whole organization, Prismatic encompasses an intuitive integration designer, embedded integration marketplace, integration deployment and support, and a purpose-built cloud infrastructure.
 Prismatic was built in a way developers love and provides the tools to make it perfectly fit the way you build software.